gyoisamurai/Adversarial-Threat-Detector/README.md

 * 04.2021: Implementation of Detecting Model Poisoning.
 * 05.2021: Implementation of Detecting Data Poisoning.
 * 06.2021: Support for classifiers other than Keras.
+* 07.2021: Web interface for sharing secure classifier.
-* 07.2021: Support for non-image classifiers.
+* 08.2021: Support for non-image classifiers.

 ## Installation
 1. git clone ATD's repository.